 - Use knowledge of design traditions and theories to design and plan the physical environment informed by historical and cultural contexts.

 - Communicate design ideas visually, verbally and orally using traditional skills and advanced technological tools.

-For those selected to major in this field, the program is a five-year curriculum leading to a professionally accredited Bachelor of Landscape Architecture (BLA) degree.
+For those selected to major in this field, the program is a 139 credit curriculum leading to a professionally accredited Bachelor of Landscape Architecture (BLA) degree.
 It is designed to prepare graduates for either advanced study or professional careers.
 The program provides students an education in the creativity, technical skills, and ethical considerations necessary for practice.
 One particular requirement of the program, intended to enhance students’ breadth and perspective, is a semester of study abroad.
 The program also provides opportunities to pursue interests in a range of areas.
 With appropriate experience, graduates are eligible for admission to the state licensing examination.